How to Choose an MBA Program — According to Former AdComs (2025–2026)

 How to Research Top MBA Programs

-2. Chat with Students and Alumni
+Chat with Current Students and Alumni

 To conduct even more in-depth research, reach out to current and past MBA students in your network and ask them if they'd be willing to chat about their business school experience.
 Most will.

-In fact, if you have any lingering questions about how to choose the right MBA program, current students may be able to shed some light on what made them choose the school they’re at while alumni can give a good frame of reference as to what the program did for them in terms of their career goals.
+In fact, if you have any lingering questions about how to choose the right MBA program, current students may be able to shed some light on what made them choose the school they’re at, while alumni can give a good frame of reference as to what the program did for them in terms of their career goals.

-3. Make Campus Visits
+Make Campus Visits

 Finally, if you're able, make visits to the schools you're most seriously considering.
 This is perhaps the best way to understand what attending that school would be like.
 Schedule visits when the school is actually in session, so you can attend a class if possible, and soak up the full on-campus experience.